 Problems with logistics

 Everything is delayed, there is nothing in the warehouses, nobody knows when things will be restocked or when these problems will be solved.
-From chips to paper filters for coffee preparation, this situation affects the entire supply chain.
-And the problem is not only in production, but also in the transport capacities themselves, which have shrunk during the pandemic and are currently unable to operate flexibly and efficiently enough.
+From chips to paper filters to coffee filters, this situation affects the entire supply chain.
+And the problem is not only in production, but also in the transport capacity itself, which has shrunk during the pandemic and is currently unable to operate with sufficient flexibility and efficiency.

 Read more: https://www.gbreports.com/article/logistics-challenges-in-2021